 In darktable I just fixed it by taking the first non-zero value2, but that could very well be wrong in some cases still.

-#1 Updated by Pedro Côrte-Real over 2 years ago
+#1 Updated by Pedro Côrte-Real almost 3 years ago

 exiftool seems to think the second value is the focal length and the other two are the sensor width and height: